Evidence – Based Approaches to Addiction Treatment

 Opioid Addiction

 Opioid addiction describes people addicted to illicit drugs such as heroin.
 Methadone is one of the medications used for opioid addiction treatment.
-Methadone maintenance treatment is generally done in a specialised setting such as a a rehabilitation centre.
-The specialised program gives enough dosages of methadone to prevent opioid withdrawal to block the effects of the opioid use and to reduce the opioid craving.
+Methadone maintenance treatment is generally done in a specialised setting such as a rehabilitation centre.
+The specialised program gives enough dosages of methadone to prevent opioid withdrawal to block the effects of the opioid use and to reduce opioid craving.
 Together with behavioural treatment, which includes individual and group counselling and other medical, psychological and social services, methadone maintenance treatment should aid the patient towards reduced use of the drugs and help towards long term recovery.

 Buprenorphine is a medication which is used for treatment which decreases or eradicates withdrawal symptoms connected with opioid dependence but does not have the same effects of euphoria and sedation caused by heroin or other opioids.
 These medications need to be prescribed by medical professionals and the individual needs to be monitored by trained staff.

 Patients who are treated properly with methadone or buprenorphine can function as normal.
-They are able to work to avoid crime and violence and to reduce their exposure to HIV by no longer injecting drugs and involving themselves in drug-related sexual behavior.
-They can also take active part in counselling and therapies which are helpful in recovery.
+They are able to work to avoid crime and violence and to reduce their exposure to HIV by no longer injecting drugs and involving themselves in drug-related sexual behaviour.
+They can also take an active part in counselling and therapies which are helpful in recovery.

 Tobacco Addiction

 A few types of Nicotine Replacement Therapies (NRT) exist, which include a transdermal nicotine patch, a nicotine spray, nicotine gum and nicotine lozenges.
 The theory is that stable low levels of nicotine will prevent the withdrawal symptoms which cause the continued use of tobacco.
-Bupropion, which was originally used as an antidepressant, has mild stimulant effects and was found among depressed patients to control their tobacco craving.
+Bupropion, which was originally used as an antidepressant, has mild stimulant effects and was found among depressed patients to control their tobacco cravings.
 They also found that while on the medication, when they quit smoking they did not gain weight as is so often the case.
 Varenicline is a recent medication used to stop smoking.
 It mildly stimulates the nicotine receptor and blocks the ability of nicotine to activate dopamine, so that the smoker does not feel the effects of smoking.
 It therefore reduces the craving for smoking.

 Each of these medications is recommended together with behavioural interventions, including group and individual therapies or telephone helplines.
 This teaches the quitter to avoid high-risk situations for smoking relapse and helps them to plan for strategies to deal with such situations when they occur.
 Coping mechanisms which are taught include cigarette refusal skills, assertiveness and time management skills.